Levin-Paul/Ex.No-2/README.md

-# Ex.No :2
+# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
-# GENERATION OF LEXICAL TOKENS USING LEX/FLEX TOOL
+# Name : Levin Paul David
-## Register Number:212224040170
+# Register Number: 212224040170
-## Date:09/09/2025
+# DATE: 09/09/2025
-## AIM
+# AIM
- To write a lex program to implement lexical analyzer to recognize a few patterns.
+## To write a lex program to implement lexical analyzer to recognize a few patterns.
-## ALGORITHM
+# ALGORITHM

 1. Start the program.